Zero Tolerance (video game): Reception

-GamePro gave the game a mostly positive review, commenting that “first-person games like Zero Tolerance put pressure on a system's processor, but Accolade has done a good job here: The anxiety caused by an adversary careening around a corner or the twitching body of a gunned-down spider is severe.”
+GamePro gave the game a mostly positive review, commenting that "first-person games like Zero Tolerance put pressure on a system's processor, but Accolade has done a good job here: The anxiety caused by an adversary careening around a corner or the twitching body of a gunned-down spider is severe."
 They additionally praised the large and labyrinthine levels, cooperative multiplayer ability, and limited but effective sound effects, though they criticized a few elements, such as how slowly the player character turns.
 The four reviewers of Electronic Gaming Monthly had varying reactions to Zero Tolerance but generally agreed that it was an effective substitute for Wolfenstein 3D and Doom on the Genesis.
-They received a 7.5 out of 10 rating.
 Game Informer rated it 8 out of 10.
-Power Unlimited gave the game a score of 70 out of 100 praising the 2-player mode and commented that "Apart from the flamethrower, it offers nothing new.
+Power Unlimited gave the game a score of 70 out of 100 praising the 2-player mode and commented that "Apart from the flamethrower, it offers nothing new."

 Legacy

-A sequel, called Beyond Zero Tolerance (or Zero Tolerance 2), was in development by Technopop for the Sega Mega Drive/Genesis, but its production has been cancelled.
+A sequel, called Beyond Zero Tolerance (or Zero Tolerance 2) was in development by Technopop for the Sega Mega Drive/Genesis, but its production was cancelled.
 A letter-writing campaign for Accolade to release the game was started and did not succeed.
 The ROMs of the game and its sequel were offered by the owner for free download later.
 In Beyond Zero Tolerance, the player character has to go to the alien motherland and kill every living thing there.

-In October 2005, Eidos Interactive announced a game titled Zero Tolerance: City Under Fire for PS2 and Xbox.
-Technopop's former president and owner of its assets, Randel B. Reiss, made a statement in which he held the copyright for the title Zero Tolerance, and also announced that he was working on an updated version of the classic Zero Tolerance under the same title which was developed for the PSP; the statement alleged trademark infringement on Reiss' trademark and sent a “cease and desist” notice to Eidos Interactive in using the title Zero Tolerance.
+In October 2005, Eidos Interactive announced a game titled Zero Tolerance: City Under Fire for PlayStation 2 and Xbox.
+Technopop's former president and owner of its assets, Randel B. Reiss, made a statement in which he held the trademark for the title Zero Tolerance, and also announced that he was working on an updated version of the classic Zero Tolerance under the same title which was developed for the PlayStation Portable; the statement alleged trademark infringement on Reiss' trademark and sent a cease and desist notice to Eidos Interactive in using the title Zero Tolerance.
 Eidos later renamed their game Urban Chaos: Riot Response.

-On April 21, 2022, Piko Interactive and Strictly Limited Games announced the Zero Tolerance Collection being developed by QUByte Interactive.
-The Zero Tolerance Collection will contain the original game, now called Zero Tolerance Origins, its previously unreleased sequel, Zero Tolerance Underground, and the prototype for Beyond Zero Tolerance.
-Zero Tolerance Collection is planned to be released on Nintendo Switch and PlayStation 4 with Zero Tolerance Origins also being re-released on Sega Genesis/Mega Drive as a limited physical run.
-Zero Tolerance Collection was released on July 7th, 2022.
+On April 21, 2022, Piko Interactive and Strictly Limited Games announced the Zero Tolerance Collection being developed by Qubyte Interactive.
+The Zero Tolerance Collection contains the original game, now called Zero Tolerance Origins, a new nine-level expansion called Zero Tolerance Underground, with maps originally meant for a canceled Sega CD version and the prototype for Beyond Zero Tolerance.
+It was released for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5 and Nintendo Switch, alongside Microsoft Windows via Steam and GOG.com.
+Zero Tolerance Origins was also re-released on Sega Genesis/Mega Drive as a limited physical run.
+Zero Tolerance Collection was released on July 7, 2022.
+In 2024, it was included on a release for the Evercade.